 By foot: Year-round

 Depending on conditions, you're welcome to ski, bike or hike out to this part of the park year-round.
-In winter, this typically means a journey of 12 miles one-way (assuming you start from Park Headquarters), so
+In winter, this typically means a journey of 12 miles one-way (assuming you start from Park Headquarters, which is typically as far as you can drive a vehicle), so be prepared for a long day if traveling in winter.

 By car: Spring, summer, fall